mdolab/pyhyp/README.md

 License
 -------
-Copyright 2019 MDO Lab

-Distributed using the Apache 2.0 license; see the LICENSE file for details.
+Copyright 2019 MDO Lab.
+See the LICENSE file for details.